Skip to contents

 regions_hyper <- hyper_DMRs[c(1:3)] # select chrom, start, and end of all hyper DMRs

-score_metagene(ranks, regions_hyper)
+score_metagene(ranks, chromDictObj=chromDictObj, regions_hyper)

 Our hypermethylated DMR regions broadly show a highly positive PC-score across the regions.
 This is what we expect for hypermethylated regions.